charles-so/Access-to-SharePoint-CRM-Migration/Deliverable 3.md

 * Assess the tools the database vendor offers for migrations in order to make the process more streamlined.
 * Do a test run (or multiple) for the database migration.
 * Migrate at non-peak hours to ensure that if there are issues with the migration, there is minimal impact on the organisation.
-* Prepare a rolleback and recovery plan to reset the process if there are major bugs present.
+* Prepare a rollback and recovery plan to reset the process if there are major bugs present.

 ## References
 * https://www.projectmanager.com/blog/guide-using-risk-register